Part one of this two-part series explored why the future expected returns of the 60/40 portfolio are unlikely to match the last ten years.

 - 10% High-quality intermediate government bonds (recession resistant)

-- 10% High-quality index-linked government bonds (inflation resistant)
+- 10% High-quality index-linked short government bonds (inflation hedge )

 - 10% Cash (liquidity and optionality)